Investor reviewing a competitive performance dashboard comparing short-term rental metrics across neighboring properties

 Step 1: Define Your Comp Set

-• Location (same neighborhood or area)
+• Location (same neighborhood or immediate area)

-• Property type (apartment, house, condo)
+• Property type (apartment, house, cabin)

 • Size (bedroom count, guest capacity)

-• Amenities (pool, hot tub, parking)
+• Amenity tier (pool, hot tub, parking)

-• Quality tier (budget, standard, premium)
+• Quality level (budget, standard, premium)

 Step 2: Collect Performance Data